 Bonuses, commissions and fees are not included as part of your monthly earnings.

 Here at Thrive, we are providing support through our helpline at firstname.lastname@example.org and we are also offering specific advice and draft letters for employers to agree with their staff furlough leave, at a reduced fixed fee.
 Please do not hesitate to get in touch if we can be of any assistance.

 By the Thrive Tribe

-Anything within article should not be taken as legal advice.
+Anything within this article should not be taken as legal advice.
 Any information provided will be general advice and for reference purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.
 If you wish to obtain specific advice to your situation and your decisions, please contact us and we will thereafter be able to advise.